-Through the Prism: Happy Graduation to the Class of 2019
+Through the Prism: Congratulations to the Class of 2019 & Happy Commencement!

 In this continuing series, "Through the Prism," Professor and Dean Emerita Gloria Donnelly shares insight, laughs, stories and tidbits in her own words.